-Organisations offering funding, bursaries, grants, awards and scholarships for women and girls
+Organisations offering funding, bursaries, grants, awards and scholarships for women and girls in STEM

 Please contact the organisations direct by clicking on the links.
 You can also seek advice about funding from your Professional Body, Union or Learned Society.